 Venue: The Lilla Huset Professional Centre, 191 Talgarth Road, W6 8BJ.
 View directions

-The minutes of the previous meeting were agreed as a correct record.
+The minutes were agreed as an accurate record.

 ACTION: Tony Burton